Kinsta vs WPEngine – Which Offers The Best Managed WordPress Hosting?

 - Staging sites: Both WP Engine and Kinsta plans include access to a staging site with one-click deployment to the live site through the user portal graphical interface.

-- WordPress website migration: The entry-level Kinsta Starter plan only includes a WordPress website migration if you choose to pay annually, while monthly subscribers can pay a $100 fee for migration or use the recommended free plugin to migrate the site themselves.
-WP Engine do not provide site migrations but have a free plugin you can use to do it yourself.
+- WordPress website migration: All Kinsta plans include a WordPress website migration or you can use the recommended free plugin to migrate the site yourself.
+WP Engine do not provide site migrations on the entry-level plan but have a free plugin you can use to do it yourself.
 The migration tools are easy to use and work well, with both hosts providing detailed instructions.

 - Visitor analytics: Both hosts let you view website traffic and allocation usage data through their account dashboards.